 For the valuation interest rate assumption, asset yields are adjusted to reflect the risk of default associated with the investments held.
-These allowances vary by asset category and, for some asset classes, by rating.
-The Company applies a prudent c36bps per annum reduction to asset yield to allow for the risk of default for all business, and overall this leads to a total default provision (including 'additional default provision') of c£1.022m.
+The Company applies a prudent c33bps per annum reduction to asset yield to allow for the risk of default for all business, overall this leads to a total default provision (including 'additional default provision') of c£856m.